Fast convergence rates for dose-response estimation: Doubly-robust estimators

 for $Z_j$ and $(X_i)_{i = 1}^n$ in the same sample $Z_2^n$.
 We proceed by considering three separate samples to simplify the analysis of all our estimators, as we have $\widehat\varphi(Z_k) \ind \widehat\varphi(Z_l) \mid (Z_1^n, Z_2^n)$ for $k \neq l$.
-The roles of $Z_1^n$, $Z_2^n$ and $Z_3^n$ can be swapped, which results in three estimators of $\theta(t)$.
+The roles of $Z_1^n$, $Z_2^n$ and $Z_3^n$ can be swapped, which results in three estimators of $\theta_0(t)$.
 One can then take their average as the final estimator.
-From a sample of iid observations, it is possible to obtain separate independent samples simply by randomly split the data into sub-samples.
+From a sample of iid observations, it is possible to obtain separate independent samples simply by randomly splitting the data into sub-samples.
 To keep the notation as light as possible, we analyze the theoretical properties of the estimators based a single split into three subsamples.
-However, we expect the same arguments to hold when multiple splits are performed.
+An alternative strategy could be to divide the sample into $S$ folds.
+Using all but observations in fold $s$, one would estimate the nuisances $\omega(a, x)$ and $\mu(a, x)$.
+Then, an estimate of $\int \widehat\mu(a, x) p(x) dx$ would be computed using half of the observations in fold $s$, while the remaining half would be used to evaluate $\widehat\varphi(Z_j)$ and regress it on $A$.
+Repeating this procedure for each fold, one obtains $S$ estimates (or $2S$ estimates if the sub-folds in fold $s$ are swapped) that would be averaged.
+The further split of fold $s$ into two sub-splits could be replaced by the leave-one-out average considered in \cite{semenova2017debiased} mentioned above.
+We expect the same results to hold for constructions based on multiple splits, akin to the one just described, although the arguments would need to be adjusted to account for the resulting dependence structure if the leave-one-out approach is employed.

 Our estimation procedure is summarized in the following algorithm.